-Two of the CC-A GEF 5 objectives are addressed by projects in the program with funding through the SCCF1 (CC-A 1, 2).
+Two of the CC-A GEF 5 objectives are addressed by projects in the program with funding through the SCCF (CC-A 1, 2).
 As noted in B.1.2, the projects are consistent with 8 of the 9 program priority areas for adaptation.
 Through the national and regional projects, the program helps PICs mainstream adaptation into the development sectors, ICM, and IWRM as well as updating risk and vulnerability assessments to include the R2R approach consistent with CCA-2: Increasing Adaptive Capacity: Increase adaptive capacity to respond to the impacts of climate change, including variability, at local, national, regional and global level.
-Additionally, the pilot demonstrations will help reduce vulnerability and strengthen physical, natural, and social assets consistent with CCA-1: Reducing Vulnerability: Reduce vulnerability to the adverse impacts of climate change, including variability, at local, national, regional and global level, including pilot operations through the LDCF for Samoa.
+Additionally, the pilot demonstrations will help reduce vulnerability to the adverse impacts of climate change, including variability, at local, national, regional and social assets consistent with CCA-1: Reducing Vulnerability: Reduce vulnerability to the adverse impacts of climate change, including variability, at local, national, regional and global level.
+As a core component to facilitate mainstreaming adaptation into national development planning, the national projects will endeavor to communicate adaptation priorities at the community/sub-national level with those at the national level, and vice versa.
+Several national projects will link CC-A with the Biodiversity focal area through ecosystem-based approaches to adaptation, as appropriate, based on cost/benefit comparisons between EBA and more traditional engineering-based approaches to promoting resilience.